How to Identify a Healthy Relationship

 - Why is it difficult to end a difficult relationship?

 - We bond with others for a sense of survival.

 - It’s familiar and there is emotional intensity (this isn’t necessarily a positive attribute)

 - The more emotional stimulation (even if it’s negative—fighting, abuse), the tighter the bonding

 Lindsay Gibson, PsyD. has been a licensed clinical psychologist for over thirty years and specializes in individual adult psychotherapy with adult children of emotionally immature parents.
-She is the author of three books.
-Her most recent book Adult Children of Emotionally Immature Parents remains a #1 Amazon Best Seller.
-The follow up to this book is Recovering from Emotionally Immature Parents, and the 2nd edition of her first book Who You Were Meant To Be has just been released on Amazon.
-In the past Dr. Gibson has served as an adjunct assistant professor teaching doctoral psychology students, and she writes a monthly Well-Being column for Tidewater Women magazine in Virginia Beach, VA.
+She is the author of four books.
+Her book Adult Children of Emotionally Immature Parents remains a #1 Amazon Best Seller.
+The follow up to this book is Recovering from Emotionally Immature Parents, and the 2nd edition of her first book Who You Were Meant To Be has been recently released on Amazon.
+Her latest book, Self Care for Adult Children of Emotionally Immature Parents, was just released in September 2021.
+In the past Dr. Gibson has served as an adjunct assistant professor teaching doctoral psychology students.

 HSP Online Course–https://unapologeticallysensitive.com/hsp-online-groups/